-On October 7, 2021, we completed the merger ITAC.
-As a result of the Merger, our ordinary shares are registered under the Exchange Act and listed on Nasdaq, and we are required to hire additional personnel and implement procedures and processes to address public company regulatory requirements and customary practices.
+On October 7, 2021, we completed the merger with ITAC.
+As a result of the merger, our ordinary shares are registered under the Exchange Act and listed on Nasdaq, and we were required to hire additional personnel and implement procedures and processes to address public company regulatory requirements and customary practices including the implementation and maintenance of internal controls over financial reporting and disclosure controls.
 We are incurring additional expenses as a public company for, among other things, directors' and officers' liability insurance, director fees and additional internal and external accounting and legal and administrative resources, including increased audit and legal fees.

-Total gross proceeds from the business combination were approximately \$118,288,000 out of which total transaction costs amounted to approximately \$16,707,000.
+Total gross proceeds from the business combination were approximately \$118,288,000 with transaction costs of approximately \$16,707,000.
 The total gross proceeds include gross proceeds of \$100,000,000 from the sale of 10,000,000 ordinary shares to PIPE investors at \$10.00 per share, and \$18,288,000, representing the funds remaining in ITAC's trust account after payment to the redeeming ITAC stockholders.